JacobNoahGlik/Access-GoogleForms-Results-via-Python/get_an_OAuth_token.md

 Click the blue `CREATE` button at the bottom of the page.

-A pop-up window will appear with your client-ID and client-secrate.
+A pop-up window will appear with your `client-ID` and `client-secret`.
 Save both somewhere secure.